SFW // FUTURE CITIZEN

 Located in the heart of the City of London, Coventry University London is committed to excellence in business education.
 As part of one of the largest providers of business-related degree courses in Europe, they offer industry-focused learning designed to equip students with real-world skills.
 Since launching in 2010, they have maintained a strong reputation for student satisfaction, teaching quality, research excellence, and graduate employability.

-Speaheaded by current student Theint Nay Chi Win, Coventry University London will be hosting a student-led sustainable fashion show celebrating the art of secondhand fashion and upcycling on 28th February.
-Through the theme of the “Time Traveller’s Wardrobe Malfunction” the runway show will seek to make a powerful statement on sustainability.
-The "wardrobe malfunction" isn’t about mishaps; it’s a playful metaphor for breaking the fast fashion cycle in a world dominated by fast fashion.
+Speaheaded by current student Theint Nay Chi Win, Coventry University London hosted a student-led sustainable fashion show which celebrated the art of secondhand fashion and upcycling on 28th February.
+Through the theme of the “Time Traveller’s Wardrobe Malfunction” the runway show made a powerful statement on sustainability.
+Theint explained: “The ‘wardrobe malfunction’ isn’t about mishaps; it’s a playful metaphor for breaking the fast fashion cycle in a world dominated by fast fashion.”
+Proceeds raised during the show were donated to Shelter charity.

 FROME COLLEGE //